A CutFEM divergence-free discretization for the Stokes problem: Numerical Experiments

 The data is chosen such that the exact solution is

 with normalizing constant $c\in \bbR$.
 We take the covering domain $S = (0,1)^2$, the unit square, and consider a sequence of type I triangulations $\calT_h$ defined on $S$.

-We compute the finite element method \eqref{fem} with $k=2$ for a decreasing set of mesh parameters $h$ and various grad-div parameters $\gamma$.
+We compute the finite element method \eqref{fem} on Clough-Tocher splits with $k=2$ for a decreasing set of mesh parameters $h$ and various grad-div parameters $\gamma$.
 Approximate numerical integration rules on cut elements and on the boundary $\Gamma$ are defined using isoparametric mappings similar to \cite{Lehrenfeld16}.

 The resulting $H^1$ velocity errors and $L^2$ pressure errors are given in Figure \ref{fig:beta1E3Errors}, and the $L^2$ divergence error of the computed velocities are presented in Figure \ref{fig:beta1E3ErrorsDivergence}.
 These error plots show asymptotic optimal order (quadratic) convergence rates for both the discrete velocity and pressure solutions for fixed grad-div parameter $\gamma$ and fixed Nitsche parameter $\eta$.
 The figures also list the errors with grad-div parameter $\gamma = 10h^{-1}$ for both constant Nitsche parameter $\eta=100$ and mesh-dependent Nitsche parameter $\eta = 10h^{-1}$.
 The results indicate that the method performs best, with respect to errors, if both penalty parameters scale like $O(h^{-1})$.